Fix: expo-sqlite wa-sqlite.wasm Unable to Resolve Module

 Cause 7: iOS Pods Not Installed After Adding a Package

 In bare React Native projects on iOS, installing a native package with `npm install` is not enough — CocoaPods must also be updated to link the native side.
-Forgetting `pod install` after adding a native library is one of the most common causes of this error on iOS specifically.
+In Expo prebuild/dev-client projects, rerun prebuild or build a fresh development client after adding native modules or changing config plugins.

 Cause 8: Expo SDK Version Mismatch